A Program within a School

 School of Art, Media, and Technology (AMT).
-AMT also houses Design and Technology, Fine Arts, Photography, and Illustration.
+AMT also houses Data Visualization, Design and Technology, Fine Arts, Illustration, and Photography.
 As new technologies continue to facilitate communication, disciplines within AMT further merge, enabling the school community to address current social needs through art and design.

-By enrolling in art and design history and theory courses as well as related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
+art and design history and theory courses as well as related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
 Because Parsons is part of

 New York City.
 Students enjoy access to individuals leading the industry, as instructors, experts presenting work, hosts for internships, collaborators, or guest critics on projects such as the Senior Thesis.

-Parsons Career Services hosts portfolio review events and puts potential employers and internship sponsors in touch with program participants.
+Career Services hosts portfolio review events and puts potential employers and internship sponsors in touch with program participants.
 In addition, New York–based industry organizations like the